vishvAsa/kalpAntaram/kANe/v1p2/108_nArAyaNabhaTTa.md

 As he was born in 1513 A. D. and composed the commentary on the Vșttaratnākara in 1545 A. D., his literary activity must be placed between 1540 and 1570 A. D. This is further corrobora ted by the fact that his grandson Kamalakarabhatta composed the Nirnayasindhu, one of his earliest works, in 1612 A. D.

 It appears that Kāntānāthabhatta, a descendant of Kamala karabhatta, published a work called 'Bhatta-vamsa-Kāvyam' in 1903 at the Ananda-kadambini press of Mirzapur.
 Kāntānātha Bhatta was head Pandit at the Sanskrit Pathasaļā at that place.
-In the Hindi Preface to that work he said that he saw Saṅkara bhatta's work called Gadhivañśavarṇana and Mandlik's edition of the Vyavahāramayūkha and that induced him to write the work.
+In the Hindi Preface to that work he said that he saw Śhaṅkara bhatta's work called Gadhivañśavarṇana and Mandlik's edition of the Vyavahāramayūkha and that induced him to write the work.
 It is in 10 sargas and contains 429 verses in several

 1365 Nāgapāśa – son Cāngadeva - son Govinda – sou Rāmeśvara